How to Achieve the Capacity of Asymmetric Channels: Introduction

-Finally, by ``chaining'' together several codewords we can decouple the problem of source coding (creating a biased codeword from unbiased bits) from the problem of channel coding (providing error correction).
-This idea is based on \cite{BoM11}, where the authors refer to it as the ``bootstrap'' scheme.
-We prefer to use the name ``chaining'', since a similar approach of dividing the transmission into several blocks has been helpful for the construction of universal polar codes \cite{HRunipol} as well as for the broadcast channel \cite{MHSU14}.
-In this paper, we show how one can ``chain'' {\em any} suitable source coding solution with {\em any} suitable channel coding solution, in order to transmit over an asymmetric channel.
-We give explicit conditions on both the source as well as the channel code which guarantee that the overall scheme is capacity-achieving and we prove that both polar codes as well as spatially coupled codes fulfill these conditions.
+This brings us to the third coding paradigm.
+By ``chaining'' together several codewords, we can decouple the problem of source coding (creating a biased codeword from unbiased bits) from the problem of channel coding (providing error correction).
+The idea is based on \cite{BoM11}, where the authors refer to it as the {\em bootstrap} scheme.
+We prefer to use the name {\em chaining construction} that was introduced in \cite{HRunipol}, where a similar approach was used to design universal polar codes.
+The chaining construction is a general method, and it was applied to devise polar coding schemes for the wiretap channel \cite{SaV13} and for the broadcast channel \cite{MHSU14}.
+We show how to chain {\em any} suitable source coding solution with {\em any} suitable channel coding solution, in order to transmit over an asymmetric channel.
+We give explicit conditions on the source and the channel code so that the overall scheme is capacity-achieving.
+Furthermore, we prove that polar codes and homophonic codes can be used for the source coding part, and that polar codes and spatially coupled codes can be used for the channel coding part.